 Michael Buckley

-buckley_000Michael Buckley (B.B.A., Baruch College, CUNY; B.A., Hunter College, CUNY; Ph.D., Emory University) is an Associate Professor of Philosophy at Lehman College.
-His fields of interest are political philosophy and applied ethics, with particular interests in political constructivism, transitional justice, global justice, and business ethics.
+buckley_000Michael Buckley (B.B.A., Baruch College, CUNY; B.A., Hunter College, CUNY; Ph.D., Emory University) is an Associate Professor of Philosophy and Director of Lehman’s Center for Human Rights and Peace Studies.
+He also serves on the steering committee of CUNY’s Human Rights Hub.
+His fields of interest are political philosophy, business ethics, and human rights.

 E-mail: michael.buckley@lehman.cuny.edu